danehale0612/Rails_Movie_Recommendations/README.md

 ##API's
 1. Tastekid.com - To get the movie recommendations<br>
-2. OMDBapi.com - To get information on the movies
+2. OMDBapi.com - To get information on the movies<br>
+3. Rottentomatoes.com - To show the posters of the movies

 ##Author:
 Dane Hale